 classes.
 These classes are defined within the scope of the generated record class name.
 These classes, in turn, have properties corresponding to the next level of name qualification.

-To define a RecordMap to handle these delimiters, you would need a composite at the level of person and one at the level of name.
+To define a RecordMap to handle these separators, you would need a composite at the level of person and one at the level of name.
 Thus the default field name for the FamilyName field could be Person.Name.FamilyName.
 This default name creates a deep level of class names in the record object class, such as the class NewRecordMap.Record.Person.Name that contains properties such as NewRecordMap.Record.Person.Name.FamilyName.
 You can avoid this deep level by prefacing the field names with the $ (dollar sign) character.
 If you do this, the classes and properties are all defined directly in the record scope.
 Using the same example, the class NewRecordMap.Record.Name would contain properties such as NewRecordMap.Record.FamilyName.

 The names used to qualify the field names are used to define properties with an object type.
 Consequently, you cannot use a name both to qualify a field name and to be the last part of a field name, which would define a property with the same name with a data type.